coralproject/coralproject-site-2016/_products/3talk.md

 * [Try our Comments Lab to experiment with Talk features.](https://lab.coralproject.net)
 * [Help us improve Talk.](/contribute.html#help-us-improve-talk)

-*Talk will enter its first beta phase in Q4 2016.*
+*Talk will enter its first beta phase in Q1 2017.
+[Let us know if you'd like to help us test it.](https://coralproject.net/contact.html)*

 &nbsp;
 &nbsp;